Barrett's esophagus

 - Trouble swallowing food

-- Dry cough or clearing throat repeatedly
+- Dry cough or clearing your throat repeatedly

-- Sour tasting fluid backing up into your mouth
+- Sour-tasting fluid backing up into your mouth

 - Frequent burping or belching